What is Purchase Journals?

 #3 – Invoice

-Invoice is a document which is issued by the seller to the purchaser.
-It is a detailed document which contains date of invoice, name, and address of Supplier, name of the organization to which it is billed, address and name of the organization where the goods are shipped, quantity and description of the goods, payment method needed by suppler, currency of invoice, taxes levied and other details.
-Invoice is an important document which is an issue along with goods and when it reaches the purchaser, the purchaser will match the goods arrived with Purchase Order placed.
+Invoice is a document that is issued by the seller to the purchaser.
+It is a detailed document.
+It contains the date of invoice, name, and address of Supplier, name of the organization to which it is billed, address and name of the organization where the goods ship, quantity and description of the goods, payment method needed by suppler, the currency of the invoice, taxes, etc. Invoice is an important document, which is an issue along with goods, and when it reaches the purchaser, the purchaser will match the goods arrived with Purchase Order placed.